adotout/textarea-io/README.md

 TextArea-IO
 ===========

-TextArea-IO is a module that turns text areas into standard I/O. This is useful for websites that emulate console applications.
+TextArea-IO is a module that turns text areas into standard I/O fields.
+This is useful for websites that emulate console applications.

 Examples
 --------